RY997/Thesis/thesis.typ

 Following the execution of the plan, users can seamlessly verify the applied changes in the exercise (FR8) or check the error message (FR7) if the execution failed.

 === Analysis Object Model
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This subsection should contain a UML Class Diagram showing the most important objects, attributes, methods and relations of your application domain including taxonomies using specification inheritance (see @bruegge2004object).
-Do not insert objects, attributes or methods of the solution domain. *Important:* Make sure to describe the analysis object model thoroughly in the text so that readers are able to understand the diagram.
-Also write about the rationale how and why you modeled the concepts like this.

-]
 As described by Bruegge and Dutoit, we use the analysis model to prepare for the architecture of the system [BD09].
 The corresponding analysis object model is shown in @analysis-object-model and includes the most important objects, attributes, methods